 Athletic facilities include a gymnasium and weight/fitness room.
 Outdoor recreational facilities include lighted tennis courts, soccer and football fields, a baseball diamond and a 110-acre arboretum with a nature trail.

-As part of the University of Wisconsin Colleges, we offer the foundation coursework for more than 200 majors, the Associate of Arts and Sciences degree, Guaranteed Transfer Program and the innovative Bachelor of Applied Arts and Sciences (BAAS) completion degree as well as several collaborative bachelor degree programs.
+As part of the University of Wisconsin Colleges, we offer the foundation coursework for more than 200 majors, the Associate of Arts and Sciences degree, Guaranteed Transfer Program as well as several collaborative bachelor degree programs.

 At UW-Marshfield/Wood County, you get all the benefits of a small, private liberal arts college, with the resources of the world-class University of Wisconsin System.
 UW-Marshfield/Wood County is affordable and accessible to all, with the lowest tuition in the UW System.